adaszko/complgen/README.md

 ## Limitations

- * Grouping single character options into a single shell parameter isn't supported, e.g. `tar -xvf` (unless you manually enumerate all the combinations in the grammar which isn't very practical).
-You need to pass each option in a separate shell argument instead: `tar -x -v -f`

 * Non-regular grammars aren't completed 100% *precisely*.
 For instance, in case of `find(1)`, `complgen` will still suggest `)` even in cases when all `(` have already been properly closed before the cursor.